cadot-eu/symfony-skeleton/README.md

 `composer create cadot.info/symfony-skeleton-jquery-test <name directory optional>`

-- go to the directory
+- run or restart the skeleton by `sh run.sh` tips: he say the number of the port
-- modify the docker-compose
+- see the website by http://localhost:port

   `yarn install -f`